elemel/fungeoneer/docs/chapters/06/rose-of-eight-winds.md

 {{ problem.map }}
 ```

+Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.

 This dungeon introduces wall tiles for turning diagonally: backward-left-turners (marked `{` on the map), forward-left-turners (marked `(`), forward-right-turners (marked `)`), and backward-right-turners (marked `}`).

-Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.
 As before, wall tiles block you from moving forward to them, but you still trigger them from the adjacent tile.
 For a backward-left-turner tile, turn 135 degrees to the left.
 For a forward-left-turner tile, turn 45 degrees to the left.
 For a forward-right-turner tile, turn 45 degrees to the right.
 For a backward-right-turner tile, turn 135 degrees to the right.

 This dungeon also introduces tiles with getters and setters for register R (marked `r` or `R`).
-For an R-getter tile, get your rotation as a number, then push that number onto the stack.
-For an R-setter tile, pop a number from the stack, then set your rotation to that number, changing your direction accordingly.
+For an R-getter tile, push your rotation onto the stack.
+For an R-setter tile, pop your rotation from the stack, changing your direction accordingly.

 After how many ticks do you leave the dungeon?